spring-projects/spring-integration-extensions/spring-integration-xquery/README.md

 							input-channel="xpathRouterOne"
 							xquery="'Hello World'"
 							converter="converter"
-							xq-datasource="xqDs">
+							data-source="xqDs">
 		<int-xquery:xquery-parameter name="name" ref="name"/>
 	</int-xquery:xquery-router>

 The above config now specifies the *xquery* attribute to specify the query.
-It additionally has the *converter* and the *xq-datasource* attributes.
+It additionally has the *converter* and the *data-source* attributes.
 The *converter* holds a reference to the bean which implements the `org.springframework.integration.xml.DefaultXmlPayloadConverter` interface.
 By default it uses `org.springframework.integration.xml.DefaultXmlPayloadConverter` Please note that this interface and the implementation is from  **spring-integration-xml** project.
-The *xq-datasource* attribute holds a reference to a bean that implements the `javax.xml.xquery.XQDataSource` interface.
+The *data-source* attribute holds a reference to a bean that implements the `javax.xml.xquery.XQDataSource` interface.
 By default it will use `net.sf.saxon.xqj.SaxonXQDataSource` implementation.

 #### With **xquery-file-resource** attribute